NANA-2016/Ansible-refactoring/README.md

   # Reference webserver role

-   Run the cofig script in  tne site.yml to create a new assisgnment for the uat webserver.yml
+   Run the config script in  tne site.yml to create a new assisgnment for the uat webserver.yml

  using the code below.cd
   ---